veseliy/docker/README.md

 # Introduction

-A repository containing some useful Docker files, setups for deep learning.
+A repository containing some useful Docker files, setups for deep learning, mpc (model predictive controller) and other.
 We show how to use anaconda/virtualenv inside a docker container.
 There are 2 options to use run each docker container:
 * using `make`
 * using docker container directly